Reprak11/Weather-App/README.md

 ## Built with

-- [Google Chart API](https://openweathermap.org/api) - Fast and easy-to-work weather APIs for free.
+- [OpenWeatherMap API](https://openweathermap.org/api) - Fast and easy-to-work weather APIs for free.
 - [SASS](http://getbootstrap.com/) - Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
 - HTML
 - JavaScript